johertrich/Wasserstein_Patch_Prior/README.md

 # Wasserstein Patch Prior for Image Superresolution

-This repository contains the implementations corresponding to the paper [1] availible at https://arxiv.org/abs/2109.12880.
+This repository contains the implementations corresponding to the paper [1] availible at https://doi.org/10.1109/TCI.2022.3199600.
+A preprint can be found at https://arxiv.org/abs/2109.12880.
 Please cite the paper, if you use the code.

 The repository implements image superresolution for textures or material microstructures.